appsembler/launchpad/README.md

 Navigate to localhost:3000 in an incognito window (NOT a regular window!).

-Make your changes and then build the Docker image per the instructions (far) above.
+Make your changes (see below for the right files) and then build the Docker image per the instructions (far) above.

 ## Customizations